plausible/docs/docs/export-stats.md

 ## Export all stats to date

-Here's how to export all the data collected for a particular Plausible dashboard to date.
-This export method is slower and best suited for data portability purposes.
+Here's how to export all the native data collected for a particular Plausible dashboard to date.
+This export method is slower, cannot be segmented and is best suited for data portability purposes.
+It also doesn't include any data that you imported from external sources.

-1. Go to the Plausible Analytics [site settings](website-settings.md) for the website for which you'd like to export the data.
+1. Go to the Plausible Analytics [site settings](website-settings.md) for the website for which you'd like to export the data
-2. In the "**Imports & Exports**" section, find the "**Export Data**" panel and click on the "**Export to CSV**" button.
+2. In the "**Imports & Exports**" section, find the "**Export Data**" panel and click on the "**Export to CSV**" button
 3. Your export will be queued and we'll email you when it's ready for download.
-You'll have 24 hours to download the data after the export is ready.
+You'll have 24 hours to download the data after the export is ready

 ## Use the stats API